Temporal Action Selection for Action Chunking: Experiments

+We evaluated TAS and conducted ablation studies on PushT, Image PushT, and FurnitureBench task suite, which are visualized in Fig.~\ref{fig:simulated_environments}.

-For the \textit{PushT} task, we recorded both the success rate (SR; coverage $\geqslant$ 0.95 between T-block and target) and the average of per-episode maximum coverage (MS), a commonly used metric for this environment.
-Four base policies are evaluated: MLP, conditional variational autoencoder (CVAE)\cite{zhao2023learning}, VQ-BeT\cite{lee2024behavior}, and Diffusion Policy\cite{chi2023diffusionpolicy}.
+\textbf{PushT}: The observation space consists of the 2D positions of nine keypoints on the T-shaped block together with the end-effector pose.
+We use the 206 human demonstrations released in \cite{chi2023diffusionpolicy}.
+Two metrics are reported: success rate (SR), defined as achieving a coverage $\geqslant 0.95$ between the T-block and the target pose, and the average of per-episode maximum coverage (MS), a commonly used metric for this environment.
+All task parameters, including the maximum number of steps per episode, follow the settings in the aforementioned reference.

+\textbf{Image PushT}: This variant differs only in the observation space, which consists of an RGB image alongside the end-effector position.
+All other settings, including the dataset and evaluation protocol, are kept consistent with the standard PushT task.

+\textbf{FurnitureBench}: We select three tasks from the FurnitureBench\cite{heo2023furniturebench},\cite{jiang2024transic} task suite: One Leg, Lamp, and Round Table.
+The observation space comprises the pose information of all object parts and the proprioceptive state of the robot.
+We utilize the dataset provided in \cite{ankile2024imitationrefinementresidual}, which contains 50 human demonstrations for each task.
+The success rate (SR) is used as the primary evaluation metric.
+For the Lamp and Round Table tasks, which consist of two sequential subtasks, we report both SR\textsubscript{1} (subtask-1 success rate) and SR\textsubscript{2} (subtask-2 success rate, which corresponds to the overall task success rate).
+All termination conditions and the maximum number of steps per episode adhere to the specifications in the same reference.